sudoxreboot/sleepd/README.md

 made by [sudoxnym](https://sudoxreboot.com) ⚡

-*formerly known as [saas -sleep as android status](https://github.com/sudoxreboot/saas/tree/main) the app is capable of working with any mqtt sleep app now*
+*formerly known as [saas - sleep as android status](https://github.com/sudoxreboot/saas/tree/main) — the app is capable of working with any mqtt sleep app now*

 </div>